Table of Contents

 Best Practices for Improving Data Quality

 Data is often described as the new oil, but ensuring data quality is better compared to growing a delicate fruit.
-Just as with a fruit tree, data quality needs to be nourished at the source.
+Just as with a fruit tree, data quality needs to be ensured at the source.
 This is why data quality issues can't be remedied in a data warehouse.

 Data scientists spend the majority of their time cleaning data sets that have been neglected at this crucial stage.
 Not only is this a waste of precious time, but it also creates another problem too.